-The choice of fabric is an important aspect for the printers.
+The choice for printing process of fabric is an important aspect for the printers.
 And when it comes to fabric for t-shirt, not all are created equal.
 A t-shirt made out of poor quality material can ruin your print and your business.

 A natural fabric has been there since the beginning of civilization.
 You would love to hear that there are strands of cotton which has been found in Mexico and Pakistan which date back to 5000 BC and the oldest known piece of wool dates back to 1500 BC which was excavated in Denmark.